CafeVariomeUoL/cv3-docs/Writerside/topics/beacon-integration.md

 - **Name**: A user-friendly name for the source.
 - **URL**: The URL of the Beacon root.
 Beacon loosely defines a set of endpoints on the root URL, and CV3 uses these endpoints to get the information on the Beacon service.
 It then decides how to query the service based on the information.
-- **Authentication method**: Beacon protocol does not impose restrictions on how the endpoints are protected, and it's up to the Beacon service provider to decide.
+- **Authentication method**: The Beacon protocol does not impose restrictions on how the endpoints are protected, and it's up to the Beacon service provider to decide.
 CV3 supports multiple authentication methods, including:
   - **No Auth**: No authentication is required to query the service.
   - **API key**: A static key that is used to authenticate the request.
-Due to different implementations, the key is sent in both the `Authorization` header as a token, and a custom `api-key` header to maintain backward compatibility with EJP-RD Beacon.
+Due to different implementations, the key is sent in both the `Authorization` header as a token, and a custom `api-key` header to maintain backward compatibility with the EJP-RD Beacon implementation.
   - **Bearer token**: CV3 will attach the access token for the querying user to the request, and the Beacon service can then decide if the user has the permission to query the service.

 ### Indexing Beacon sources

 Each Beacon source exposes a set of `info` endpoints, providing information on the Beacon service itself.
 CV3 uses these endpoints to understand the Beacon service, specifically:

-- The entity types that the service supports.
-It looks for the following entities:
+- The entity types that the service supports and will look for are:
   - `epnd:dataset`
   - `epnd:cohort`
   - `individual`